spacetelescope/slitlessutils/docs/install.rst

 .. code-block:: bash

-    conda create --name slitlessutils-env "python>=3.11"
+    conda create --name slitlessutils-env "python>=3.12"
     conda activate slitlessutils-env

 You may also need to manually install precompiled ``llvmlite`` binaries before installing ``slitlessutils`` to avoid an error when building ``numba`` (used by ``slitlessutils`` to improve performance) during the installation.
-This can be done by running ``conda install --channel=numba llvmlite`` in your conda environment before installing ``slitessutils``.
+This can be done by running ``conda install --channel=conda-forge llvmlite`` in your conda environment before installing ``slitessutils``.